kevL/yata/ReadMe.txt

-           location at the topleft corner of the table instead of at the mouse- cursor by giving this variable a value of "static" (without quotes) gradient=  "true" (without quotes) to draw the colhead bar with gradient colors
+           location at the topleft corner of the table instead of at the mouse- cursor by giving this variable a value of "static" (without quotes) gradient=  "true" (without quotes) to draw the colhead bar with gradient colors diff=      a path without quotes to your WinMerge executable for diffing and merging two 2da files (if desired).
+See Appendix L: WinMerge

 The dirpresets appear on the File menu (if specified) and are a quick way to show the Open ... dialog at your frequently used directory(s).